 - The top layer is 2″ of latex-like Avena foam, which provides comfort and contour support.
 This layer gives the mattress its springy, firm surface feel.

-- Leesa’s supportive 2″ middle layer is made of memory foam.
+- Leesa’s supportive 2″ middle layer is made of memory foam, which gives the mattress additional pressure relief and body contouring.

-- The base layer is 6″ of high-density foam.
+- The base layer is 6″ of high-density foam, which is pretty standard for a bed-in-a-box mattress.

-- Casper Wave is a little thicker overall.
+- Casper Wave is a little thicker overall and more supportive.

 - Casper Wave contains latex, while Leesa has no latex but uses latex-like material.